-Travel health insurance is mandatory for Schengen visa application.
-You must attach a certificate of travel health insurance in Schengen area or worldwide with 100% coverage with no deductibles or co-pays.
+It’s MANDATORY to submit travel medical insurance for Schengen visa.
+You must attach a certificate of travel health insurance in the Schengen area or worldwide with 100% coverage with no deductibles or co-pays.

-It must have a minimum coverage of €30,000 EUR for medical, emergencies and repatriation services.
+It must have a minimum coverage of €30,000 EUR for medical, hospitalization, emergencies and repatriation services.

 Apply in person

 There is a plan to implement online systems of Schengen visas.
 But as of now, the Schengen visa can only be applied in person.

 Filling the application form can be online or offline depending on the Schengen country.
 After this, you must schedule an appointment via the consulate website to submit your visa application and documents.

 You can apply for the Schengen visa through a visa/travel agency in some countries.
 Travel agencies that offer vacation packages to Europe usually are allowed to apply for the visa on your behalf.

 There is no priority visa service.
 In case of emergency travel, you can go straight to the consulate to check if they can accept your application without an appointment.

 There is no dedicated customer service.
 You can call/email the consulate where you applied for the visa if you need to know the status of your application.